Skip to main content

 Some routes run from approx. 6am to midnight, some are 24-hour

-Red line runs east-west from The Point or Connolly Station to Tallaght or Saggart, Green line runs north-south from Broombridge or Parnell Street to Sanyford or Brides Glen
+Red line runs east-west from The Point (service temporarily suspended) or Connolly Station to Tallaght or Saggart; Green line runs north-south from Broombridge or Parnell Street to Sanyford or Brides Glen

 Services run from approx. 6am to midnight (depending on the stop)

-Line runs north-south from Malahide or Howth to Bray or Greystones
+DART line runs north-south from Malahide or Howth to Bray or Greystones, commuter lines vary

 Services run from approx. 6am to midnight (depending on the stop)